Ayush-Poddar-2003/Notes-Subject-Wise/SEMANTIC WEB/3_0_SPARQL.md

 - Requires standard URIs and consistent ontology
 - Query results depend on correct ontology design

+Capabilities:
+- Retrieve and filter triples.
+- Support for optional patterns, unions, and reasoning

 ---
 ### Tools for SPARQL
 1. **Protégé (with SPARQL plugin)**